mlomholt/brownian_motion/README.txt

 bmwmn_skel.m
 - Similar to bm_skel.m, except that this version includes models with measurement noise

+corr_skel.m
+- Similar to bm_skel.m, except that the possibility of correlations is included in a model.

 bmwmn_logl.m
 - A matlab function that calculates the log-likelihood for brownian motion with drift and measurement noise